 A textual report showing the internal mechanisms used by a query, and estimates for the "cost", such as amount of data to process, involved in each step.
 Performance monitoring involves checking whether queries that are slow or frequently run could be sped up or made less resource-intensive, by examining the EXPLAIN plan to check if the MySQL optimizer has chosen the most efficient ways to process indexes, order join clauses, and so on.
 The MySQL Enterprise Monitor product includes a number of features for visualizing EXPLAIN plans.
-These features are language-dependent, relying on support in the various Connectors for programming languages and frameworks.
 See Also query.